What Does Meth Do To Your Brain?

 How Meth Affects The Brain

-Finally, meth has known long term effects on brain structure and function.
-Similar to downregulation, the brain has certain specialized areas that are very strongly affected by meth use.
-The striatum and the ventral tegmental area are 2 such areas which have far-reaching consequences as far as higher-level behavior is concerned.
-These are both parts of the limbic system, which is sometimes referred to as the “reward center” of the brain.
-As its name implies, it is responsible for feelings of behavior-related reward, positive reinforcement, motivation, and plays a role in fine motor control.
-Meth induced changes to the limbic system as a whole and these 2 areas, in particular, is known to worsen addictive behavior, reduce empathy for others, and increase risk-taking behavior in general.
+Through chronic use, crystal meth produces long-term effects on brain structure and function.
+Certain areas of the brain, such as the striatum and the ventral tegmental area, are affected.
+This can have far-reaching consequences for higher-level reasoning.
+As parts of the limbic system, they are sometimes referred to as the “reward center” of the brain.
+The limbic system handles feelings of reward, positive reinforcement, motivation, and fine motor control.
+Meth-induced changes to the limbic system accelerate addictive behavior, reduce empathy for others, and increase risk-taking behavior.

-The sensory effects of meth are produced mainly through a surge in both dopamine and norepinephrine.
-The euphoria and rush of pleasure felt from meth use is mainly due to dopamine.
-This is a feeling of excited bliss which is very intense and sudden in onset.
-While dopamine function is more strongly stimulated, the most pronounced sensory effects are due to norepinephrine.
-This is both a neurotransmitter and a hormone when it is present in the blood and has very far-reaching effects.
+The sensory effects of meth are produced by a surge in both dopamine and norepinephrine.
+Euphoria and rushes of pleasure felt from meth use are due to increased dopamine.
+This feeling of pleasure and excitement is very intense and sudden.
+The most pronounced sensory effects are due to norepinephrine.
+This is both a neurotransmitter and a hormone when present in the blood.
+In the brain, norepinephrine is responsible for attention, focus, confidence, aggression, and sexual arousal.

-In general, some behaviors which may appear during meth use include:
+In general, some behaviors which may emerge during meth use include:

 - Withdrawal from Family and Social Life